manuelkiessling/manuel.kiessling.net/content/2025-11-04-what-if-software-shipped-with-a-software-developer.md

 ## The evolution of the engineering role

 These technical challenges point to something more fundamental: a shift in what software engineers deliver.
-We would move from shipping “finished features” to building “systems that allow to safely produce features on demand.”
+We would move from shipping “finished features” to building “systems that allow us to safely produce features on demand.”

 This isn’t entirely new.
 We already build meta‑software: